Chalked messages show Charlottesville's shock after weekend violence

-CHARLOTTESVILLE, Va.
-(Reuters) - Sandy Cook, a 70-year-old former schoolteacher, bent low in front of the slate "Freedom of Speech Wall" outside Charlottesville City Hall on Monday and wrote a message: "Resist with courage, dignity and purpose."
+CHARLOTTESVILLE, Va., Aug 14 (Reuters) - Sandy Cook, a 70-year-old former schoolteacher, bent low in front of the slate "Freedom of Speech Wall" outside Charlottesville City Hall on Monday and wrote a message: "Resist with courage, dignity and purpose."

 Her plea was one of dozens etched in chalk on the 54-foot (16.5 m) wall following this weekend's violent clashes in the Virginia city.